Schossi/CityBuilderWeb/_pages/manual/overview.md

 ## URP

+If your project does __not use URP__ please make sure the URP __package is not installed__.
+Some shaders like ThreeMapRoad and HeightMapped render differently when the package is present.
+Having the URP package but using Built-In can lead to wrong visuals.

-CCBK uses the built in renderer to provide maximum compatibility.
-Most of its materials use the default built in shaders which URP should be able to automatically upgrade.
+The demos use the built in renderer to provide maximum compatibility.
+Most of the materials use default built in shaders which can be automatically upgraded using the URP Material Converter.

 The THREE demo uses some custom shader for its terrain which can be recreated in URP using certain settings in the renderer.
 These settings are included in the asset.
 They can be found in the CityBuilderThree/URP folder along with some instructions on how to upgrade to URP.

 ## Roadmap

 Current development is focused on three main areas:

-* Documenting, Extending and Refining the CityBuilderTown demo
+* polishing the demos
-* Extending, Refactoring and Refining CityBuilderCore
+* extending and refining core
-* Improving Documentation
+* improving documentation

 ## Feedback